Harry Crosby: Meets Mrs. Richard Peabody

 After eight months at the Shawmut National Bank, Crosby got drunk for six days and resigned on March 14, 1922.
 Crosby's uncle, J. P. Morgan, Jr., agreed to provide a position for Crosby in Paris at Morgan, Harjes et Cie.
 Crosby already spoke and read fluent French and moved to Paris in May.
 Polly preceded him there, but returned to the United States in July, angry and jealous.
-On September 2, 1922, Crosby proposed to Polly via transatlantic cable, and the next day bribed his way aboard the Aquitania for New York, which made a weekly six-day express run to New York.
+On September 2, 1922, Crosby proposed to Polly via transatlantic cable, and the next day bribed his way aboard the Aquitania, which made a weekly six-day express run to New York.